Introduction to Purchasing Managers’ Index (PMI)

 A reading above 50 denotes expansion and below 50 denotes contraction.

 New orders, the largest sub-component, increased at the slowest since the current stretch of expansion started in August 2020.
-In spill-over effect, companies observed the slowest rises in new work and output for ten months.
-Following suit were conservative input buying and continued job shedding as pandemic restrictions rained rust on the developing ladder-al economy.
+In spill-over effect, companies observed an end to growth in new work and output over last ten months, per latest data.
+Following suit were fastest falling input buying since Mar’05 and fifteen-month consecutive job shedding as pandemic restrictions rained rust on the developing ladder-al economy.

 Going ahead, the widening of vaccination programs will be instrumental in printing manufacturing sector’s next leg of growth.
 The numbers today highlight the nascent and fragile stage of recovery that the Indian economy is in.
 We continue to keep an eye on efficient implementation of public policies which can be expected to bolster the economy at large.

-Click here to read HIS Markit’s original press release on ‘IHS Markit India Manufacturing PMI’ for the month May, 2021
+Click Here to read HIS Markit’s original press release on ‘IHS Markit India Manufacturing PMI’ for the month June, 2021